jonnybcw/seventh_flutter_challenge/README.md

-# Flutter Challenge - Yahoo Finance API
+# Seventh Selection Process - Flutter Challenge

 This mobile development technical test is focused on building an application aimed at the video surveillance context and that makes use of an API.